Alex Rowe (soldier): Personal life

 Rowe's mother Jennifer is from Rodborough near Stroud and works for the police in Gloucestershire Constabulary, and is a trade union official for UNISON; in the 2009 Birthday Honours she was appointed Member of the Order of the British Empire "for services to the Police and to the Voluntary Sector."
 His father is a retired sales rep. In addition to his twin Mark, Rowe also has a younger brother Jeremy, a merchant banker in the City of London.

 Much of Rowe's career in the Legion has been spent in Francophone Africa.
-As of 2010, his last visit to England had been in 2003 with the Legion, for training on Salisbury Plain.
-Rowe now lives near Nîmes in the south of France, with his French wife Elyzabeth, originating from Tahiti, with whom he has a teenage son and a stepdaughter.
+As of 2010, his last visit to England had been in 2003 with the Legion, for training sniper course with the British Army- 1ST PWRR on Salisbury Plain.
+Rowe now lives near Nîmes in the south of France, with his French wife Elyzabeth, originating from Tahiti, with whom he has a son and a daughter.
 He plans to retire to Tahiti when he eventually leaves the Legion, having already completed the minimum term of service.

 Despite being eligible after just three years service, Rowe has not taken up the option open of applying for French citizenship, stating that he feels neither "one hundred per cent British" nor French.
 As a result of his Newcastle origins and long service in the Legion, Rowe is said to possess an accent "veering between Geordie and French".

 Initially, Rowe advanced through the lower ranks of the Legion at the same rate as his twin brother Mark, who had elected to join the Royal Engineers.
-He reached the senior non-commissioned officer rank of Chief Adjutant, equivalent to the British rank of Company Sergeant Major, whereas his brother has made the transition to the commissioned rank of Captain.
+He reached the senior non-commissioned officer rank of Sergeant Major (Note: French: Major), equivalent to the British rank of Regimental Sergeant Major, whereas his brother has made the transition to the commissioned rank of Captain.
 Rowe speculated that had he been allowed to join the British Army, he would have been "at least a Colonel in the Parachute Regiment by now – if I was still alive, of course".

 Having always been angry at not being able to join the British Army, Rowe said of the situation that "You can't get into the British army because you've got a f***ed eye, and you become a sniper in the French Foreign Legion.
 Something's gone wrong there."
 Although he said he had subsequently had a good life in the Legion, and had even been paid more while on holiday than his brother had while fighting in the Gulf War.